noironetworks/charm-nova-cloud-controller/README.txt

 neutron-api endpoint in keystone.
 It will also use the quantum-security-groups setting which is passed to it by the api service rather than its own quantum-security-groups setting.

+If console access is required then console-proxy-ip should be set to a client accessible IP that resolves to the nova-cloud-controller.
+If running in HA mode this could be the vip that the nova-cloud-controller is behind

 ******************************************************
 Special considerations to be deployed using Postgresql
 ******************************************************